Professor Jessica Okosun

 Other Activities

-• Member of International Advisory Board for Lancet Haematology (2020-)
+• International Advisory Board, Lancet Haematology

 Major Funding